Documenting Salary Cap on Proposal Budgets to External Sponsors

 Calculate the request for the salary amount for that individual using the IBS.
 The sponsor will cap the amount awarded automatically, despite the use of the IBS in the calculation.
 The result is a lesser amount awarded to compensate that individual than was requested.

-Calculate the request for the salary amount for that individual by multiplying the salary cap amount by the calendar month(s) he/she plans to spend on the project: The request will then not exceed what the sponsor is allowing for compensation.
+Calculate the request for the salary amount for that individual by multiplying the salary cap amount by the calendar month(s) they plan to spend on the project: The request will then not exceed what the sponsor is allowing for compensation.

 In either Option A or Option B, the actual compensation to that individual for his/her effort will be more than what is paid by the sponsor.
 This results in salary cap cost share and the department receiving the funding is required to pay for the difference from non-sponsored funds.
 Review more information on salary cap, cost sharing, and effort reporting at the University of Washington.